What Can Cause a Humidifier to Stop Working After Cleaning?

 Therefore, when you take it apart for cleaning, it is possible to miss a step or two when you are putting it back together.

 This is why the humidifier might fail to work properly.
-In that case, you would have to take it apart, follow the user manual to put it back together.
+In that case, you would have to take it apart and follow the user manual to put it back together.

 When you have taken the humidifier apart from cleaning, you have to put it back together correctly.
 There is no room for mistakes.

-If you have a Frida humidifier, it might run alright, but it will switch off soon after.
+If you have a Frida humidifier, it might run okay, but it will switch off soon after.
 It will also not produce mist when it is running.

 If the humidifier is still under warranty, contact the manufacturer to see whether they can replace it or repair it.
 If it is missing a part, it will not work correctly.

 Some parts wear out slowly.
 Taking the unit apart from cleaning might be the coup de grâce that it was waiting for.